 Introduce New Writing Materials

 Even as an adult, I still love new school supplies.
 There is something so magical about using a freshly sharpened pencil and colorful pens.
 Guess what?
 Your students love new supplies, too!
 You can put out some fancy pencils, highlighters, and scented pens.
-Add some special writing paper with borders or seasonal postcards.
+Add some special writing paper with borders or postcards.
 Even blank Astrobrights paper is sure to grab their attention!
 My students also enjoyed using clipboards so they could work somewhere besides their desk.

 Add Arts & Crafts

 Adding a little bit of art can be a great motivator for kids.
 Sometimes it was as easy as having students draw and color an illustration to match their writing.
 Other times, my students created a craft to accompany their piece of writing, or their writing was included as part of the craft.
 Art and writing pair well together no matter what you choose.
+These crafts are perfect for the end of the year.

 While many students need it to be quiet to focus, music can also help drown out the distractions.
 Look for songs that help relax your students and keep the volume low to encourage a more focused writing time.